KeaCluster/blockdemy-blockchain-notes/blockchain.md

 - Mining
 - Buy from another person that already owns btc

-This results in very specific results whenever someone is trading with btc.
+This results in very specific outcomes whenever someone is trading with btc.
+No longer profitable due to the amount of btc in each block.